pongsathonn/ihavefood/protos/README.md

 more https://protobuf.dev/reference/go/go-generated

-for gRPC-gateway copy these files from googleapis to source code and run go mod tidy to resolve
+for gRPC-gateway copy these files from googleapis to source code and run go mod tidy to resolve import

     google/api/annotations.proto
     google/api/field_behavior.proto